Westmoreland Symphony Orchestra logo

 February 9, 2025 (Sun) Winners’ Recital – 2:30 p.m.

-Each year the Young Artists Competition is open to music students up through Grade 12 that live or take lessons in Westmoreland or Fayette County and study any of the following: piano, strings, woodwinds, brass or percussion. apply online or print and mail the application (pdf)
+Each year the Young Artists Competition is open to music students up through Grade 12 that live or take lessons in Westmoreland or Fayette County and study any of the following: piano, strings, woodwinds, brass or percussion. apply online.

 The Westmoreland Symphony’s Young Artist Competition has been in existence since the 1980s.
 In 2002, its format was changed from a concerto competition to a solo competition.
 It is now open to students who reside or take their private music lessons in Westmoreland or Fayette County.